 2023 Dillon Family Distinguished Alumni Award

 The Dillon Family Distinguished Alumni Award is given to alumni who have: attained significant achievements in their careers; exhibited a spirit of mentoring by providing guidance, support, encouragement and leadership to Marian University students, faculty, staff, or to individuals in the broader community and contribute through personal leadership, to the development and growth of the individuals mentored; demonstrated outstanding contributions to the growth, development, and visibility of Marian University through gifts of energy, time, and talents; demonstrated a commitment to achieving peace and social justice through significant contributions in a professional or volunteer role; contributed significantly to the welfare of others through volunteering in direct service endeavors; or made outstanding contributions to the improvement of the civic, national, global, or religious community through professional or volunteer leadership.
+See a special video message from Al Leighton '62: Divine Interventions.

 The story of Al Leighton ’62 and Kathy Fox ’75 is unapologetically Marian.
 Separately, both were students and supporters of Marian University, but together, they make an unforgettable duo that brighten the campus every time they visit.